When my son Lucas was four we did an experiment...

 In a nutshell, this experience completely transformed my life.

-(Watch my video here: The True Story of How Practicing Gratitude Changed My Life)
+(Watch the video here: The True Story of How Practicing Gratitude Changed My Life)

 Before using a Gratitude Jar, I was the person who fixated on the negative and went through each day focusing on all the things that irritated me.